 An important point: if you happen to get behind on the plan, DON’T QUIT.
 Don’t give up!!!

 Make a plan for how you can catch up and how you will be able to finish the saving challenge.

 The importance of the challenge is to save money to reach your dream life and your financial goals.
 When you’re able to save money and build up a financial foundation, you will feel much more at ease when making certain decisions.
 You could take a mini-retirement off work, you could quit your job and start your own business, or you could work less to spend more time doing the things you love.

 Who doesn’t want more freedom to do what they love?

 (FYI, this was a rhetorical question.
 I’m assuming you want that!)

 Okay, I am very much aware that everyone has different goals and possibilities in their current situation.
-That’s why we are going into 4 different money saving challenges for 2020.
+That’s why we are going into 4 different money saving challenges for this year.

 The money of money you will save in 52 weeks depends on the money saving challenge that you pick.
-At the end you will have:
+In the end you will have:

 What Can You Do With All That Money?

 I want to be clear with you: there is a lot you can do with that amount of money.
 It’s important to have a goal in mind: why are you saving that money?
 This will make it easier to stay motivated and to bring your 52-week money saving challenge to a successful end.